When "Need" Becomes *Need*—the Safety of Online Shopping

 At one point, going to the mall after school was a rite of passage for most teens and tweens in America.
 You probably jumped into someone’s mom’s minivan after school and headed to the local watering hole.
 Maybe you ate a food-court pretzel or bought oversize, somewhat tacky hoop earrings with leftover babysitting money.
 Buying capital-G grown-up clothing felt like a sacred, time-honored practice.
 You weren’t a kid anymore—you were an adult (or adult as you could be at 13 years old).
 While the act of partaking in America’s favorite pastime—mindless overconsumption—felt like a normal coming-of-age ritual we all did, we didn’t have to think about whether stepping foot into a physical store would put us in danger.

-In 2023 alone, there have been 558 bills in 49 states introduced seeking to block trans people from equal access to healthcare, education, and legal recognition, according to the Trans Legislation Tracker.
-As of the time of publishing, that’s more than three anti-trans bills per day—not to mention the protests podcasts, and public backlash against transgender creators.
+In 2023 alone, there were 558 bills in 49 states introduced seeking to block trans people from equal access to healthcare, education, and legal recognition, according to the Trans Legislation Tracker.
+As of the time of publishing, that’s more than three anti-trans bills per day—not to mention the protests, podcasts, and public backlash against transgender creators.
 There’s also that video of Kid Rock shooting beer cans.
 Simply existing as a transgender or nonbinary person is an act of resistance.
-This is especially true for trans and gender nonconforming youth, who have some of the highest suicide rates among any group of people in the country.
+This is especially true for trans and gender-nonconforming youth, who have some of the highest suicide rates among any group of people in the country.

 For Alma Avalle, a food journalist, the first few months of her transition were filled with stylistic learning curves, something she didn’t pay much attention to before transitioning during the pandemic.
 Her days were filled with combing through Instagram and Twitter to soak up knowledge like a sponge.
 Things like what skirts to wear to make your hips look wider and what colors appear to make shoulders look slimmer were golden nuggets of advice passed down from generations of trans women before her.
 For the first few months, she took her findings to online marketplaces and sorted through friends’ closets for items of clothing she could wear and finally feel like herself.
 Her first purchase?
 A somewhat regrettable skirt from a fast-fashion retailer that she jokes is in the unofficial starter pack for all trans femmes.
 "I feel like it just shows up one day," Avalle said, laughing.
 "You change the pronouns in your bio, and it arrives on your doorstep."
 Yes, she’s talking about that infamous black skater circle skirt everyone was wearing in 2014.
 (Some things never change—we all go through a cringeworthy Tumblrified phase at one point or another.)